nKeee/nKes-Runelite-Plugins/README.md

 ## Agility
 - Antiban & random dot drawing for AHK
-- Customizable colors
-- Extra options for handling marks of grace
+- Paints dots over Marks of Grace when needed

 ## TBD
 - Learn how to code